AugmentedAJ/Long-Context-Code-Bench/plan.md

 1. **Loading submissions for a PR**
    - Reuse `find_edits_for_pr(pr_number, repo_url, output_dir, test_label)` from `cross_agent_analysis` to get `(Edit, edit_file)` per agent.
    - Build an `agent_id` for each submission: `"{runner}:{model}:{edit_run_id}"`.
-   - Optionally compute or load `AgentResult` entries per submission, reusing `compute_llm_scores` as a baseline.
+   - Load `AgentResult` entries per submission from existing LLM judge artifacts (prefer `cross_agent_analysis` outputs for the same `pr_number` / `test_label` / `judge_model`), falling back to neutral scores if none are available.
+The head-to-head stage itself does **not** call `compute_llm_scores`.

-2. **Pairwise judgment (LLM-based, Phase 1)**
+2. **Pairwise judgment (agents as judges, current implementation)**
    - Generate all unordered pairs of agent_ids.
+   - For each pair of submissions (e.g., Factory vs Auggie):
-   - For each pair:
+     - For each agent in the pair that supports judging via its CLI runner:
-     - For each judge model to use (both agents’ judge models from `judge_models.json` plus any neutral judges):
+       - Treat that agent as the **judge runner** (e.g., `judge_runner="factory"` or `"auggie"`).
        - Randomize which submission is A vs B (record `order_seed`).
+       - Materialize a workspace at the base commit (reuse `materialize_workspace`) so the judge agent can inspect the repo if it wants.
-       - Build prompt with:
+       - Build a judging prompt that includes:
          - Task instructions.
-         - Optional ground-truth diff (truncated if necessary).
+         - Ground-truth diff (truncated if necessary).
          - Optional codebase context (selected files at base commit).
          - Submission A/B diffs.
-         - Clear rubric and strict JSON schema for decision and per-metric preferences.
+         - A strict JSON schema for the verdict and per-metric preferences.
-       - Call `litellm.completion` with `temperature=0.0`, fixed `seed`, and markdown-stripping logic (as in `compute_llm_scores`).
-       - Parse into a `PairwiseJudgeDecision`.

-3. **Optional Phase 2: CLI agents as judges**
-   - Extend `RunnerAdapter` (or add a dedicated interface) with `evaluate_pair(workspace_path, submission_a_dir, submission_b_dir, task_instructions, logs_path, env)`.
-   - For each pair and for agents that support judging mode:
-     - Materialize workspace at base commit (reuse `materialize_workspace`).
-     - Apply patch A into one copy, patch B into another.
-     - Invoke the judging agent in a non-interactive mode with instructions to compare the two solutions and output JSON.
+       - Invoke the judge runner via its existing `RunnerAdapter` with that prompt as `task_instructions` (no new LLM calls from the harness; the agent’s own model handles the reasoning).
-     - Parse into `PairwiseJudgeDecision` with `judge_runner` set.
+       - Parse the agent’s stdout from its `logs.jsonl` into a `PairwiseJudgeDecision` with `judge_runner` set (and `judge_model` optionally set to the underlying model string).

+3. **Future refinements: richer CLI judging modes**
+   - Optionally extend `RunnerAdapter` with a dedicated `evaluate_pair(...)` API that can:
+     - Materialize **two** workspaces (patch A and patch B applied) when runners support that style of comparison.
+     - Enforce stricter output contracts (e.g., dedicated JSON-only channels) to reduce parsing fragility.
+   - These refinements are aspirational; the current branch uses the simpler “prompt-only judge” approach above.

 4. **Per-PR aggregation & artifact writing**
    - From all `PairwiseJudgeDecision` entries for a PR: